 The figure above shows that each Ethernet Ring Node is connected to other Ethernet Ring Nodes that participating in the same Ethernet Ring using two independent links.
 In the Ethernet ring, loops can be avoided by guaranteeing that traffic may flow on all but one of the ring links at any time.
-This link is called Ring Protection Link (RPL).
+This particular link is called Ring Protection Link (RPL).
 A control message called Ring Automatic Protection Switch (R-APS) coordinates the activities of switching on/off the RPL.
 Under normal conditions, this link is blocked by the Owner Node.
 Thus, loops can be avoided by this mechanism.
-In case an Ethernet ring failure occurs, one designated Ethernet Ring

-Node called the RPL Owner Node will be responsible for unblocking its end of the RPL to allow RPL to be used as a backup link.
+In case an Ethernet ring failure occurs, one designated Ethernet Ring Node called the RPL Owner Node will be responsible for unblocking its end of the RPL to allow RPL to be used as a backup link.
 The RPL is the backup link when one link failure occurs.

-Avcomm managed switches provide several Ethernet ring protocols.
+AVCOMM managed switches provide a number of Ethernet ring protocol.
 The ERPS/Ring section is subdivided into two menus, which are: ERPS Setting and ERPS Status.

-3.4.3.1.
-ERPS setting
+3.4.3.1 ERPS SETTINGS